Bankruptcy And Creditor Relief Solutions In Dutchess County And The Hudson Valley

 Although many economists say that we’re in the midst of economic recovery, many people in New York and beyond have yet to feel any significant financial relief.
 As a result of job losses and other calamities, many are struggling with debt to the point of considering filing for bankruptcy.
 Depending on your situation, bankruptcy may or may not be the right solution to your debt problem.

-A Fishkill bankruptcy attorney can inform you of your options and recommend one that would best protect your long-term interests.
-My firm helps people file for relief under the bankruptcy code.
-Call (845) 795-3326 today to discuss your situation.
+Our bankruptcy attorney can inform you of your options and protect your long-term interests.
+Call 845-846-8262 today to discuss your situation in a free consultation.

-- Chapter 13 bankruptcy: If your income is more than the means test maximum, you can still file a Chapter 13 bankruptcy, but you would have to pay back a percentage of what you owe over a period of 3 or 5 years.
+- Chapter 13 bankruptcy: If your income is more than the means test maximum, you can still file a Chapter 13 bankruptcy, but you would have to pay back a percentage of what you owe over a period of three to five years.
 It has many benefits such as stopping foreclosures and protecting collateral from repossession.

 What Debts Are Discharged In Chapter 7?